tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

     window that moves across the base area.

 The `window_strides` argument specifies the stride of the convolutional window in the spatial dimensions.
-For example, if the stride in a the first spatial dimension is 3, then the window can only be placed at coordinates where the first spatial index is divisible by 3.
+For example, if the stride in the first spatial dimension is 3, then the window can only be placed at coordinates where the first spatial index is divisible by 3.